PUT-PTM/STMremoteControl/README.md

 Description
 -------------
-Project consists of Coocox programm that sends data through Virtual COM Port and C# application (Music Player and interface to managecomputer keyboard).
+Project consists of Coocox programm that sends data through Virtual COM Port and C# application (Interface to manage multimedia buttons of computer).

 Tools
 -------